France cancels meeting with UK following Boris Johnson letter

 France cancels meeting with UK following Boris Johnson letter to Macron

-Public letter sent by prime minister deemed ‘unacceptable’ by French
+Public letter sent by PM deemed ‘unacceptable’ by French

 France has cancelled a crucial meeting on the migrant crisis scheduled between home secretary Priti Patel and her French counterpart in protest at the UK’s public demands.